52 Weird and Unique Things To Do In Tokyo

 17. Shop Fake Food

-Ganso Sample-ya is example of one of these shops.
-Find amazingly weird Tokyo souvenirs including phone cases covered in different Japanese foods (shown below), sushi-shaped key chains, magnets, and more.
+Ganso Sample-ya is an example of one of these fake food shops.
+Find amazing, unique Tokyo souvenirs including phone cases covered in different Japanese foods (shown below), sushi-shaped key chains, magnets, and more.
+You can even pick up life-sized versions of (fake) Japanese staple foods here too, including ramen, udon, tempura, and omurice.

 weird things to do in tokyo, unique things to do in tokyo, character street, gotokuji cat temple, mario kart, real like mario kart in tokyo, monster cafe, robot restaurant, sailor moon restaurant, ninja experience, weird tokyo experiences